The 2018 community cleanup was Saturday, April 28!

 Squires Rest Auke Bay

-At the bag sites we direct people to clean up anywhere they find trash on PUBLIC property – roads, sidewalks, ditches, streams, beaches, parks, trails, wetlands, etc. We are not authorized to enter private property to do cleanups, and this weekend is supported through the generous donation of Waste Management to accept trash, so it is not a time for people to unload their personal trash. 🙂
+At the bag sites we directed people to clean up anywhere they find trash on PUBLIC property – roads, sidewalks, ditches, streams, beaches, parks, trails, wetlands, etc. We are not authorized to enter private property to do cleanups, and this event is supported through a generous donation of Waste Management to accept trash, so it is not a time for people to unload their personal trash. 🙂

-Litter Free is working in coordination with many groups:
+Litter Free worked in coordination with many groups:

-Coastal Code: the Alaskan Brewery supports the Coastal Code program, which will be organizing cleanup volunteers at 8:00 am at the pullout near Sunny Point just beyond the Egan Drive underpass.
-Coastal Code will offer free pizza, catered by Forno Rosso Pizzeria, at the Alaskan Brewery on Shaune Drive to cleanup volunteers from 11:30am-1pm only (volunteers must show their wristband) The food truck will be available from 11:30am-4pm to anyone who wants to purchase lunch.
-Volunteers are welcome to enjoy one free 4oz sample of beer in the Tasting Room.
-See the Coastal Code website for more information: https://alaskanbeer.com/2018/04/11/coastal-code-cleanup/
+Coastal Code: the Alaskan Brewery supports the Coastal Code program, whichorganized cleanup volunteers at 8:00 am at the pullout near Sunny Point just beyond the Egan Drive underpass.
+Coastal Code will offered free pizza, catered by Forno Rosso Pizzeria, at the Alaskan Brewery on Shaune Drive to cleanup volunteers from 11:30am-1pm only (volunteers must show their wristband) See the Coastal Code website for more information: https://alaskanbeer.com/2018/04/11/coastal-code-cleanup/

-The Southeast Alaska Land Trust (SEAL Trust): Volunteers will organize at Sunny Point (7083 Hendrickson Road) and Mendenhall Peninsula (10651 Porter Lane) starting at 8:00am.
-Trucks will pick up collected trash from the road-side until there is no more trash to pick up.
-Discovery Southeast will be on hand from 8:00am to 10:00am to provide drop-in activities for kids.
-Dress to get messy!
+The Southeast Alaska Land Trust (SEAL Trust): Volunteers organized at Sunny Point (7083 Hendrickson Road) and Mendenhall Peninsula (10651 Porter Lane) starting at 8:00am.
+Discovery Southeast was on hand from 8:00am to 10:00am to provide drop-in activities for kids.
+Northstar Helicopters lifted heavy trash from the wetlands for pickup and transfer to the landfill by volunteer drivers.
 For more information about the Juneau Community Wetlands Cleanup, please go to: https://goo.gl/8Vq315

-Juneau Watershed Partnership will host a bag site at the Duck Creek Market and will have information on how to clean, protect and preserve the many streams and rivers that flow through Juneau, providing for a strong fish habitat.
+Juneau Watershed Partnership hosted a bag site at the Duck Creek Market and provided information on how to clean, protect and preserve the many streams and rivers that flow through Juneau, providing for a strong fish habitat.
 See information on how you can help this effort at: http://www.juneauwatersheds.org/programs/cleanup.html

-Litter Free coordinates the many volunteer trucks/drivers that will pick up the bags and haul them to the landfill.
-To help the drivers, those picking up trash should be careful to tie off full bags of trash and recyclables, and place them on a MAIN roadway in a location that will be easy for the trucks to pull over safely for pickup.
+Litter Free coordinated the many volunteer trucks/drivers that picked up the bags and hauled them to the landfill.
+To help the drivers, those picking up trash must tie off full bags of trash and recyclables, and place them on a MAIN roadway in a location that will be easy for the trucks to pull over safely for pickup.
 Bags should be out for pickup by 2pm so that the trucks can pick them up and take the to the landfill before it closes.
+Check out the maps below to see the pick up routes.
 If you see stray bags after the cleanup, contact Laurie Sica at 907-723-0603 to coordinate a pickup.